stimm-ai/stimm/docs/index.md

 ## Getting Help

-If you encounter any issues or have questions, please check the [GitHub repository](https://github.com/stimm/stimm) or join our [Discord community](https://discord.gg/stimm).
+If you encounter any issues or have questions, please check the [GitHub repository](https://github.com/stimm/stimm)